furqanRupom/culinary-chronicles/README.md

 # b7a10-chef-recipe-hunter-client-side-furqanRupom
 b7a10-chef-recipe-hunter-client-side-furqanRupom created by GitHub Classroom

-* culinary-chronicles website overview : Our chef restaurant website is designed to provide an exceptional culinary experience to our customers.
+* culinary-chronicles website overview : culinary-chronicles website is designed to provide an exceptional culinary experience to our customers.
 We offer a wide range of delicious recipes prepared by our skilled and experienced chefs.
 Our website is user-friendly and easy to navigate, making it easy for customers to find the information they need.

 * Header and navbar : The header of the culinary-chronicles  website features a navbar with links to different sections of the site.
 On the left side of the header, there is a conditional sign in or sign up button that directs users to the appropriate page.
 The header is designed to be user-friendly and easy to navigate